 - stirring spoon

 Follow the usual precautions of wearing rubber gloves, and a face mask when handling chemicals.
-Keep the saucepans, jugs, spoons, mortar and pestle and any other utensils just for dyeing and do not use them for food preparation.
-Weigh the indigo, soda ash and Spectralite or Dithionite in labelled jam jars rather than in the bowl of the balance or scales.
-Make sure your Spectralite is not too old.
+Keep the saucepans, jugs, spoons and any other utensils just for dyeing and do not use them for food preparation.
+Weigh the indigo, soda ash and Dithionite or Spectralite in labelled jam jars rather than in the bowl of the balance or scales.
+Make sure your Dithionite is not too old.

 See the Safety guidelines.